carlfischer1/winimagecompat/README.md

 ### Powershell script to add engine label
 Docker engine labels are created through entries in the Docker [daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file). ```enginelabel.ps1``` creates an engine label named ```engine.labels.windowsversion``` with a value of the Windows version in use in the form of ```major.minor.build.revision```.

-The script must be run on the Windows node, and so could be added as a step in the node provisioning process prior to joining the UCP cluster.
+The script must be run on the Windows node and is intended for use as a step the node provisioning process.

 ### UCP API to set node labels
 Another option is to use the UCP API to set node labels.